mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS avoids needing to send the full list of recipients to the server for dispatching messages because that list is potentially extremely large in MLS.
-Therefore, the metadata typically consists of a pseudo-random Group Identifier (GID), a numerical value to determine the epoch of the group (the number of changes that have been made to the group), and another numerical value referring to the specific key needed to decrypt the ciphertext content.
+Header metadata in MLS messages typically consists of an opaque `group_id`, a numerical value to determine the epoch of the group (the number of changes that have been made to the group), and whether the message is an application message, a proposal, or a commit.

+Even though some of this metadata information does not consist of secret payloads, in correlation with other data a network observer might be able to reconstruct sensitive information.
+Using a secure channel to transfer this information will prevent a network attacker from accessing this MLS protocol metadata if it cannot compromise the secure channel.

+### Integrity and Authentication of Custom Metadata

 The MLS protocol provides an authenticated "Additional Authenticated Data" field for applications to make data available outside the MLSCiphertext.